Controllable Pareto Multi-Task Learning: Preference-Based Solution Generator

-The corresponding solution $\vtheta_{\vp}$ is restricted Pareto optimal in $\Omega(\vp,\vU)$ for any reference set $\vU$.
-Since we require the preference vectors should be unit vector $||\vp||^2 = 1$ in the $m$-dimensional space, the set of all valid preference vectors $\vP$ is an $(m-1)$ manifold in $\bbR^m$.
-Similar to the linear scalarization case, a preference vector might have more than one corresponding solution, and a Pareto solution can correspond to more than one preference vector.
-For simplicity, we assume there is a one-to-one mapping between the preference vector and the corresponding Pareto solution in this paper.
+The constraint is satisfied if the loss vector $\mathcal{L}(\vtheta)$ has the smallest angle with the preference vector $\vp$.
+The corresponding solution $\vtheta_{\vp}$ is restricted Pareto optimal in $\Omega(\vp,\vU)$.
+Since we require the preference vectors should be unit vector $||\vp||^2 = 1$ in the $m$-dimensional space, the set of all valid preference vectors $\vP$ is an $(m-1)$-dimensional manifold in $\bbR^m$.
+We provide more discussions in the Appendix.